MEI Hockey Academy

 - Work in a spirit of cooperation

-Students need to keep in mind that to be part of this program is a privilege for all and as such, best behavior should be modeled at all times at school, in transit, at Center Ice and the community.
+Students need to keep in mind that to be part of this program is a privilege for all and as such, best behavior should be modeled at all times at school, in transit, at the rink and in the community.
 Reinforcement of this basic principle will be adhered to at all times.
 It is the key to the success and continuation of this program.

 - Being responsible for your academics, behavior and time management will ensure a successful year.